-Published to celebrate the Rex Organization’s 150th Anniversary, Rex: 150 Years of the School of Design provides a decade-by-decade account of a century and a half of colorful Rex history.
-This limited-edition volume, written by Rex Historian and Archivist Stephen Hales, with a preface by noted New Orleans author Walter Isaacson, is now available for purchase.
+Commemorating the Rex Organization’s 150th Anniversary, Rex Historian Dr. Stephen Hales’ book, Rex: 150 Years of the School of Design provides a decade-by-decade account of a century and a half of colorful Rex history.
+The 2022 Rex Proclamation art print, by Royal Lithographer Matthew Hales, is also available for sale to the public.
 Purchase Now

 ince the founding of the Rex Organization in 1872 its traditions have helped define Mardi Gras.
 Rex's Proclamation invites his subjects to the grand celebration of Carnival.
 His royal colors of purple, green, and gold are to this day the colors of Mardi Gras, and the song played in the first Rex parade, "If Ever I Cease to Love," has become Carnival's anthem.
 Rex and his Queen preside over the Rex Ball, Carnival's glittering conclusion.